-Upon resigning from my last job with Carrier International in 1976, when I was President of a Carrier Manufacturing Subsidiary, I decided to start my own company in the International Business in general, and in Export Management in particular.
+Upon resigning from my last job with Carrier International in 1976 as President of a Carrier Manufacturing Subsidiary, I decided to start my own company in the International Business in general, and in Export Management in particular.

 I wanted to dedicate myself, my time, my experience, and my resources to the objective of marketing and exporting excellent, proven and reliable US engineered products to the Middle Eastern markets where I felt there was a need for them.

-This way, I felt I was giving back to the two areas of the world I belong to and that gave me so much.
+My Passion is to give back to the two areas of the world I belong to that gave me so much.

-At Carrier International, I held various positions in USA and in the Middle East in Engineering, Marketing, Sales, Manufacturing, and Management.
+At Carrier International, I held various positions in USA and in the Middle East in Engineering, Sales, Marketing, Manufacturing, and Management.
 My last position was President of Carrier International’s manufacturing subsidiary in Iran I was responsible to build.